HeliumEdu/deploy/README.md

 Deployments will not work without the `devops` SSH key at `~/.ssh/id_rsa`, an inventory file for the environment in `ansible/group_vars`, and necessarily private configuration files (for instance, SSL certificates) in `ansible/private`.

+## Making a New Domain Environment

+Domain environment's are groups of hosts (or just one, if the environment is small enough) and their associated inventory files.
+For example, the deploy command in the section above, `bin/helium-cli deploy v0.1.0 qa` will only work if a `qa` group has been defined under the `ansible` folder with the necessary hosts and inventory files.
+This process is described in more detail [here](ansible/README.md).